 - Difficulty swallowing and eating

 A GBS diagnosis can usually be confirmed within a number of tests.
-An ECG, EMG, and nerve conduction velocity test are typically ordered to test muscle, nerve, and brain function.
-After these tests, if the doctor is still suspicious, a spinal tap might be administered to confirm diagnosis.
+An ECG, EMG and nerve conduction velocity test are typically ordered to test muscle, nerve and brain function.
+After these tests, if the doctor is still suspicious, a spinal tap might be administered to look for elevated fluid protein in order to confirm the diagnosis.